Film preservation: Obstacles in restoration

 The process of restoration is expensive due to physical damage incurred on older films, and restoration efforts often require multiple copies or fragments which contain better-quality versions of certain scenes or soundtracks.
 As of 2020, Martin Scorsese's non-profit The Film Foundation, dedicated to film preservation, estimates the average cost of photochemical restoration of a color feature with sound to be $80,000 to $450,000, with digital 2K or 4K restoration being "several hundred thousand dollars".

+Digitization and restoration are different processes (and different phenomena).
+Digitization is simply transferring a copy to a digital format with general corrections.
+Restoration, on the other hand, involves using as many copies as possible, carrying out more detailed and intensive processes to make improvements and create a new version.
+As many copies as possible should be used in restoration, and ideally all copies should be available.

+When films are restored, older frame format films are cropped from the top and/or bottom to make them compatible with modern television screens.
+Films that have been excessively cropped from the top and/or bottom can be found all over the world.
+Sometimes, it becomes apparent that older images have been cropped from the right or left for the televisions of that era.
+According to internationally accepted general rules, original copies of films to be edited (or cropped) must be preserved.
+It is evident that the vast majority of restored and released films have been cropped only from the bottom, only from the top, or from both directions.
+Unfortunately, there are even instances where nearly half of the image has been destroyed.
+This contradicts the purpose of film preservation.

 Education

 The practice of film preservation is more craft than science.
 Until the early 1990s there were no dedicated academic programs in film preservation.
 Practitioners had often entered the field through related education (e.g. library or archival science), related technical experience (e.g. film lab work), or driven by sheer passion for working with film.

 In the last two decades universities globally began offering graduate degrees in film preservation and film archiving, which are often taught conjointly (the latter focusing more on skills related to the description, cataloguing, indexing and broadly speaking management of film and media collections).

 The recent years rapid incursion of digital technologies in the field has somewhat redefined the vocational scope of film preservation.
 In response, the majority of graduate programs in film preservation have begun offering courses on digital film preservation and digital film and media collection management.

 Some established graduate programs in the field are: